 Workers’ compensation injuries and benefits are covered by the Connecticut General Statutes and the regulations of the workers’ compensation offices.
 The law is regulated by the state government.
 Every employer is required to secure their own insurance on the private market.

-The employer pays premiums to a private insurance company, such as the Travelers at Hartford, to insure them and administer claims if there are injuries.
+In Glastonbury, the employer pays premiums to a private insurance company, such as the Travelers at Hartford, to insure them and administer workers’ comp claims if there are qualifying injuries.
 In some cases when an employer is not insured, there also exists a public benefit fund called the Second Injury Fund in Connecticut that can compensate workers of uninsured employers.

 Common Mistakes When Qualifying for Benefits